 The conversion van option offers a lot in a relatively small package:

-- Conveniences: Modern conveniences such as fridges, microwaves and air conditioning included
+- Conveniences: Modern fridge, microwave and air conditioning was included

 - Flexibility: Available in manageable sizes allowing for use as a living space and destination vehicle

-- Price: Older second-hand models are widely available in the $3,000-$10,000 range with just as many features as the newer pricier models—if you can stand the décor (or fix it yourself).
+- Price: Older second-hand models were widely available in the $3,000-$10,000 range with just as many features as the newer pricier models—if you can stand the décor (or fix it yourself).

-"Before" Photos of My 1994 Ford Econoline Conversion Van: How to Decorate an RV from Frumpy to FoxyClick thumbnail to view full-size
+"Before" Photos of My 1994 Ford Econoline Conversion Van

 Features and Specs of This 1994 Ford Econoline Conversion Van